liamodwyer/github-pages/_workshop/2-intro.md

 [“Piled Higher and Deeper”](https://phdcomics.com/comics/archive.php?comicid=1531) by Jorge Cham

 *We won't be diving too much into Git or Github's version control functionalities here as we are just using it to host a website.
-We do provide a different [workshop on Version Control](https://dculibrary.github.io/git-workshop/) if you are interested in learning more about that aspect.
-There is also a good introduction on GitHub's [Hello World guide](https://guides.github.com/activities/hello-world/)*.
+If you are interested in learning more about that aspect try our [workshop on Version Control](https://dculibrary.github.io/git-workshop/).
+There is also a good introduction to this on GitHub's [Hello World guide](https://guides.github.com/activities/hello-world/).*

 Git has its own terminology for various functions - *branching, forking, cloning* etc. - which can be a little off-putting if you haven't used it before.
 In this workshop we'll only deal with what we need to know for the purposes of creating our website.

 Git repositories can be created and managed locally, on your personal computer, or by online services, such as...

-## Github
+## 2. Github
 ![Github Logo](assets/images/github-logo.png)

 [GitHub](https://github.com/), a popular web platform for hosting Git repositories - i.e. a place to store and sync your project files online.